ksu-cs-textbooks/cis300/content/hashing/hash-functions.md

 The last goal above may seem rather daunting, particularly in light of our desire for a quick computation.
-In fact, it is impossible to guarantee in general - provided there are more than 2<sup>32</sup>(*k* - 1) possible keys from which to choose, no matter how the hash code computation is implemented, we can always find at least *k* keys with the same hash code.
+In fact, it is impossible to guarantee in general --- provided there are more than
+$2^{32}(k - 1)$ possible keys from which to choose, no matter how the hash code computation is implemented, we can always find at least $k$ keys with the same hash code.
 However, this is a problem that has been studied a great deal, and several techniques have been developed that are effective in practice.
 We will caution, however, that not every technique that looks like it should be effective actually is